|

 - bool_t

-svc_freeargs (SVCXPRT *xprt,
+svc_freeargs (SVCXPRT

-xdrproc_t inproc, char *in)
+*xprt, xdrproc_t inproc, char

 -

-results were successfully freed, and zero otherwise.
+This routine returns 1 if the results were successfully freed, and zero

 - bool_t

-svc_getargs (SVCXPRT *xprt,
+svc_getargs (SVCXPRT

-xdrproc_t inproc, char *in)
+*xprt, xdrproc_t inproc, char

 -